Prosecutors disavow 3 convictions in 1995 NYC subway killing

 Vincent Ellerbe, James Irons and Thomas Malik confessed to and were convicted of murdering token seller Harry Kaufman in 1995.
 The case resounded from New York to Washington to Hollywood, after parallels were drawn between the deadly arson and a scene in the movie “Money Train.”

 But Brooklyn prosecutors now plan to join defense lawyers in asking a judge Friday to dismiss all three men’s convictions.
-The confessions conflicted with evidence at the scene and with each other, and witness identifications were problematic, prosecutors say.
-Some of the men have long said they were coerced into confessing in the case, which had a lead detective who later was repeatedly accused of forcing confessions and framing suspects.

 “The findings of an exhaustive, years-long reinvestigation of this case leave us unable to stand by the convictions,” Brooklyn District Attorney Eric Gonzalez said in a release.
 He cited “serious problems with the evidence on which these convictions are based” and acknowledged “the harm done to these men by this failure of our system.”